By accessing this site, you agree to accept the terms and conditions of the liability disclaimer.

 Ensuring sustainable water supplies and protecting North Florida’s waterways and natural systems is a collaborative effort among the water management districts, Florida Department of Environmental Protection (DEP), local elected officials and area stakeholders.

 Water managers have enhanced communications and improved coordination of programs to protect the shared resources of the Floridan aquifer system.
-Specifically, the water management districts are working closely together on regulatory programs in north Florida, sharing data and technology, developing joint water resource protection strategies, and focusing more attention on communication with stakeholders across district boundaries.
+Specifically, the Water Management Districts (Districts) are working closely together on regulatory programs in North Florida, sharing data and technology, developing joint water resource protection strategies, and focusing more attention on communication with stakeholders across district boundaries.

-In September 2011, the St. Johns River and Suwannee River water management districts and DEP entered into an agreement that formalizes the coordination of water resource management in north Florida.
+In May 2015, the St. Johns River and Suwannee River Water Management Districts and DEP amended the agreement that formalizes the coordination of water resource management in North Florida.